 Junior Showmanship - all 4-H exhibitors in the 3rd, 4th or 5th grades are eligible.
 The 4-H member who wins a Junior Showmanship class will immediately compete in the corresponding Intermediate Showmanship class.
-Once a 4-H member is the overall alpaca or Ilama Junior Showmanship winner, the 4-H'er is only eligible to compete in the alpaca or Ilama Intermediate Showmanship classes or above in subsequent years.
+Once a 4-H member is the overall alpaca or llama Junior Showmanship winner, the 4-H'er is only eligible to compete in the alpaca or llama Intermediate Showmanship classes or above in subsequent years.

-- Intermediate Showmanship all 4-H exhibitors in the 6th, 7th or 8th grades are eligible (exception only for previous years' Junior Showmanship winners).
+Intermediate Showmanship - all 4-H exhibitors in the 6th, 7th or 8th grades are eligible (exception only for previous years' Junior Showmanship winners).
 The 4-H member who wins an Intermediate Showmanship class will immediately compete in the corresponding Senior Showmanship class.
-Once a 4-H member is the overall alpaca or llama Intermediate Showmanship winner, the 4-H'er must compete in the alpaca or llama Senior Showmanship classes or above in subsequent years. - Senior Showmanship all 4-H exhibitors in the 9th grade or above are eligible (exception only for the previous years' Intermediate Showmanship winners).
-Once a 4-H member is the overall alpaca or Ilama Senior Showmanship winner, the 4-H'er must compete in the alpaca or Ilama Grand Showmanship class in subsequent years. - Grand Showmanship all Grand Showmanship participants from previous years, the Senior Showmanship winner from the previous years and the current year's Senior Showmanship winner.
-Once a 4-H member reaches the alpaca or llama Grand Showmanship level, the 4-H member must compete in the alpaca or llama Grand Showmanship level in subsequent years. - Mini Showmanship- Youth in grades K-2 enrolled in the Vigo County 4-H Mini 4-H program will be allowed to show and stall their own animal or an animal of a current 4-Her exhibiting at the fair. - Round Robin- The Champion Alpaca and Llama Showman from each of the 4 showmanship divisions will compete against each other for the opportunity to compete in the Round Robin Showmanship Contest as the representative from the Alpaca & Llama Show.
-The Round Robin contest can include a mix of Alpaca & Llamas in the competition.
+Once a 4-H member is the overall alpaca or llama Intermediate Showmanship winner, the 4-H'er must compete in the alpaca or llama Senior Showmanship classes or above in subsequent years.

+Senior Showmanship - all 4-H exhibitors in the 9th grade or above are eligible (exception only for the previous years' Intermediate Showmanship winners).
+Once a 4-H member is the overall alpaca or llama Senior Showmanship winner, the 4-H'er must compete in the alpaca or llama Grand Showmanship class in subsequent years.

+Grand Showmanship - all Grand Showmanship participants from previous years, the Senior Showmanship winner from the previous years and the current year's Senior Showmanship winner.
+Once a 4-H member reaches the alpaca or llama Grand Showmanship level, the 4-H member must compete in the alpaca or llama Grand Showmanship level.

-4-H Alpaca/Llama Obstacle Course Divisions
+4-H Alpaca/Llama Obstacle Course Divisions Grade in school on January 1st of the current year

 Junior Obstacle Course - all 4-H exhibitors in the 3rd, 4th or 5th grades are eligible.
 Intermediate Obstacle Course - all 4-H exhibitors in the 6th, 7th or 8th grades are eligible.
 Senior Obstacle Course - all 4-H exhibitors in the 9th grade or above.